-- When the Interactive Tutorial opens, Dragon automatically turns off its microphone and in each lesson, you practice an important habit: turning the microphone on and off. - While going through the simulations, you must speak just the current prompt and do so in one breath (without pausing within it).
+- When the Interactive Tutorial opens, Dragon automatically turns off its microphone.
+Each simulation includes turning the microphone on and off, an important habit to develop. - While going through the simulations, you must speak just the current prompt and do so in one breath, not pausing within it.